- img 3 loading...

 - Find a treasure map and find the treasure.

 - Kill a dragon and loot the corpse.

-- Mag'iik has a new assistant selling her wares at the Bee & Barb in Riften and the Winking Skeever in Solitude.
+- Ma'giik has expanded with new assistants selling their wares at the Bee & Barb in Riften and the Winking Skeever in Solitude.

 - The Khajiit Caravans have a chance to have a small # of new items in their inventory for sale.